MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 - [Hamiltonian mechanics and Legendre transform](#hamiltonian-mechanics-and-legendre-transform)
 - [Writing this as code](#writing-this-as-code)
 - [References](#references)

+### Introduction

+When dealing with renders of things like warp drives and black holes we usually just expect to see a simple approximation or an artist rendition, usually just assuming that the math required to pull off something accurate would require someone with at least a PhD in Mathematical Physics, which in most cases is somewhat true, but not necessarily.
+In this blog post I'll try to explain a way to do actually accurate visualizations within a 100 or so lines of code, for basically any kind of space time for which you can write its metric as code.
+The detailed mathematical derivation of this approach might be somewhat math heavy though.

+The main ingredient of any GR render is figuring out how the rays of light move around.
+Knowing how light moves we can trace rays from the camera into the scene as see where the light came from.
+So to render a basic scene without objects we simply trace a ray for each pixel and assignt the color of the pixel to the color of the skybox in the direction in which the ray ends up pointing to.

+---

 ### What are geodesics?
 So how exactly do we trace rays in curves space?
 Any object inside a curved space follows something called a geodesic.